sam-at-work/frostys-revenge/DEVELOPMENT.md

 - ✅ Jump-on-head mechanic to defeat elves
 - ✅ Snowball collision to defeat elves
 - ✅ 14 elves placed throughout the level
+- ✅ Santa boss at the end of the level
+- ✅ Santa throws sparkly Christmas decorations
+- ✅ Decorations follow arc trajectory
+- ✅ Win condition when reaching past Santa
+- ✅ Win scene with replay option

 ### What's Working
 - Player can move left/right with Arrow Keys or WASD